André Moritz: Fluminense

+Kayserispor

+After three full seasons in Kasımpaşa, he signed a three-year contract with Kayserispor.

+Mersin İdman Yurdu

+In 2011, Moritz signed a two-year contract with Mersin İdman Yurdu in the summer.

+Trials at Rangers

 Moritz then went on trial at Rangers in Scotland.
 On 15 August 2012, his trial period at Rangers came to and end.
 Moritz said "My time with Rangers has come to an end, I enjoyed it but it was not meant to be...
 Talking with English clubs..."

+Crystal Palace

-On 24 August, he signed a one-year contract with Crystal Palace.
+On 24 August 2012, Moritz signed a one-year contract with Crystal Palace playing in the 2012–13 Football League Championship.
 On 6 November 2012, he scored his first goal for Crystal Palace in the 5–0 victory over Ipswich Town, in Ian Holloway's first game in charge.
-In his next match, he scored the equaliser for Crystal Palace in a 2–1 win against Peterborough united on 10 November 2012, continuing his goalscoring run, before finding the net again on 17 November 2012 with a volley against Derby County – his third goal in three games.
-He then went on to score two free kicks against Wolverhampton Wanderers on 1 January 2013, receiving praise from Crystal Palace manager Ian Holloway.
+In his next match, he scored the equaliser for Crystal Palace in a 2–1 win against Peterborough United on 10 November 2012, continuing his goalscoring run, before finding the net again on 17 November 2012 with a volley against Derby County – his third goal in three games.
+He then went on to score two free kicks against Wolverhampton Wanderers on 1 January 2013, receiving praise from Crystal Palace manager, Ian Holloway.
+Crystal Palace finished fourth in the league which sees them qualify to the 2013 Championship play-offs which the club returns back to the English Premier League after an eight-year absence by defeating Watford 1–0 in the Championship play-off final at the Wembley Stadium.

+Bolton Wanderers

 Moritz joined Bolton Wanderers on a one-year deal on 1 August 2013.
 On 9 November, Moritz scored his first goal for Bolton Wanderers against Millwall in a 3–1 victory.
 In July 2014, Bolton confirmed that at the expiration of his contract, Moritz had left the club.

-In September 2014, South Korean Club, Pohang Steelers announced that Moritz joined the club on a two-year contract which began on 1 January 2015.
+Mumbai City

-On 10 October 2014, it was announced that Moritz will play for Mumbai City FC in the inaugural Indian Super League.
+On 10 October 2014, it was announced that Moritz will play for Mumbai City in the inaugural Indian Super League.
 On 18 October, Moritz scored his first goal for the club en route to the league's first ever hat-trick in a 5–0 win over FC Pune City at the DY Patil Stadium.

+Pohang Steelers

+In September 2014, Moritz travelled to Asia to join South Korean Club, Pohang Steelers on a two-year contract which began on 1 January 2015.

+Return to Mumbai City on loan

-In July 2015, Moritz agreed to return to Mumbai City for the 2015 season, but after only one game in October, Moritz returned to parent club Pohang Steelers.
+On 24 July 2015, Moritz agreed to return to Mumbai City for the 2015 season, but after only one game in October, Moritz returned to parent club Pohang Steelers.

+Buriram United

 On 6 December 2015, Moritz joined Buriram United in Thai Premier League for the 2016 season.
-On 3 January 2018, he signed with Brazilian second tier Avaí Futebol Clube after a stint with Turkish club Denizlispor.

-Moritz has signed up with Hougang United Football Club in Singapore for the 2022 season of the Singapore Premier League.
-On 11 March 2022, Moritz scored his first two goals for Hougang, his second goal a 45-yard screamer from the centre line to give Hougang a 3–2 victory against Geylang International.
+On 23 February 2016, he left the club citing family reasons.

+Denizlispor

+On 27 July 2016, Moritz returned to Turkey after 4 years to joined Denizlispor which is playing in the 2016–17 TFF First League.